RouterArena: An Open Platform for Comprehensive Comparison of LLM Routers: Related Work

 \paragraph{LLM Router.} With the increasing availability of specialized models that can surpass even the most capable general-purpose LLMs in specific domains, both academia and industry have been actively exploring how to build LLM routers.
 In industry, several systems have emerged.
 Martian Router~\citep{martian} proposed the idea of model mapping, while Storytell~\citep{storytell} categorizes user queries and routes them to the best-performing models.
 Other companies also seek to find the optimal model for user’s tasks by balancing performance and cost~\citep{notdiamond, requestyai, openai2025gpt5}.
 Recent academic efforts have also begun to emerge.
 GraphRouter~\citep{graphrouter} leverages graph neural networks, and Router-R1~\citep{routerr1} employs reinforcement learning.
 The growth of open-source solutions underscores the need for effective router evaluation~\citep{carrot, irtrouter, fusion}.

-\paragraph{LLM Router Benchmark.} RouterBench~\citep{routerbench} introduces a large-scale dataset consisting of over 405k inference outcomes from representative LLMs.
-RouterEval~\citep{routereval} collects performance results from 8,500 LLMs across 12 widely used benchmarks.
+\paragraph{LLM Router Benchmarks.} RouterBench~\citep{routerbench} introduces a large-scale dataset consisting of over 405k inference outcomes from representative LLMs.
+RouterEval~\citep{routereval} collects performance results from 8{,}500 LLMs across 12 widely used benchmarks.
 FusionBench~\citep{fusion} covers 14 tasks across five domains and leverages 20 open-source LLMs.
 Other benchmarks have also contributed to this line of work by using different data collection methods~\citep{dsc, omnirouter}.
-However, these benchmarks fail to provide broad coverage across disciplinary domains or cover all kinds of routers.
-In contrast, our benchmark is systematically constructed based on an authoritative knowledge classification framework, making it the first comprehensive and actionable benchmark for LLM routing.
+All of these benchmarks adopt an \emph{offline} design: they release a large frozen corpus of model outputs that is ideal for cheap, fully reproducible comparison of routing algorithms under a fixed model pool.
+By contrast, RouterArena is explicitly designed as a \emph{live leaderboard} that includes both academic and commercial routers.
+Our live leaderboard, by nature, encourages router designers to explore evolving and specialized models, making routing decisions more meaningful in practice.
+Meanwhile, RouterArena improves on prior router benchmarks by covering more tasks and domains, and by providing a dataset with empirically calibrated difficulty, together with more comprehensive metrics.